Subham-Abhishek/Subham-Abhishek/README.md

   </p>

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm Subham Abhishek Jaiswal</h1>
-<h3 align="center">I am Web Devloper.
-Strong in design and integration with intuitive problem-solving skills.
-Proficient in React, Javascript.
-Passionate about implementing and launching new projects.
-Ability to translate business requirements into technical solutions.
-Looking to start the career as a web developer with a reputed firm driven by technology.</h3>
+<h3 align="center">I am an Analytical and detail-oriented aspiring Full Stack Web Developer.
+Capable of writing production ready code using ReactJS, Redux and CSS on the frontend, NodeJS, Express and MongoDB on the backend to build single page applications.
+Passionate about coding and strongly interested in working as a web developer.</h3>